February 13-18, 2007 Annual Cabin Trip: (86 Photos)

 37.

-36. That evening Learning arrived with his 2004 V-max 600 triple.
+36. Later that evening Learning arrived with his 2004 V-max 600 triple.
 We hung out in the garage and put a few decals on Maffer's REV and Learning's V-max.

 Day 4:

-35. Friday brought sunny skies once again and Sooley was itching to try out his new whip in daylight hours!
+35. Friday brought more sunny skies and ideal riding conditions, needless to say Sooley was just itching to try out his new whip in the daylight hours!

-34. We quickly hit the best jumps from the previous couple days but then crossed the highway to try and reach a large lake called Gander Pond.
+34. We quickly hit the best jumps from the previous couple days before crossing the highway on an exploratory mission to a large lake called Gander Pond.

-33. This was new snowmobile country for our crew, we made our way across triangle pond and over open country stopping to play on every large drift we found.
+33. This was brand new snowmobile country for our crew, we poked our way across triangle pond and over open country stopping to play on every large drift we found.

 30.